 - Probuphine may cause androgen deficiency that may cause symptoms such as low libido, impotence, erectile dysfunction, amenorrhea, or infertility.
 Talk to your doctor if this happens to you.

 - Always talk to your doctor or pharmacist before buying anything over-the-counter to check if it is compatible with Probuphine.
-If Probuphine is administered with other drugs that also release serotonin, such as tramadol, lithium, antidepressants, a condition called serotonin syndrome may develop.
-Symptoms include agitation or restlessness, sweating, diarrhea, headache, confusion, rapid heart rate, and high blood pressure, dilated pupils, loss of muscle coordination, twitching muscles, or muscle rigidity.
+If Probuphine is administered with other drugs that also release serotonin, such as tramadol, lithium, or antidepressants, a condition called serotonin syndrome may develop.
+Symptoms include agitation or restlessness, sweating, diarrhea, headache, confusion, rapid heart rate, high blood pressure, dilated pupils, loss of muscle coordination, twitching muscles, or muscle rigidity.
 See your doctor immediately.

-- If you are a woman of child-bearing age you should use adequate contraception to ensure you do not become pregnant while Probuphine is inserted.
+- If you are a woman of childbearing age you should use adequate contraception to ensure you do not become pregnant while Probuphine is inserted.
 If you inadvertently become pregnant, tell your doctor straight away as there is a risk your baby may be born with neonatal withdrawal syndrome which will need to be treated.
 Do not breastfeed while taking Probuphine.

 - Do not drive or operate machinery if you are prescribed Probuphine because it may impair your ability to perform these tasks unless you are tolerant to its effects.

 - You should not drink alcohol while you are prescribed Probuphine because it may impair your ability to concentrate and also increase the risk of side effects such as respiratory depression.

 - Each dose consists of four Probuphine implants that are inserted just under the skin on the inner side of the upper arm.